Ukrainian American Veterans: History

 Fifty-five delegates arrived to participate in the first National Convention, from such cities as Bayonne, N.J., Clifton, N.J., Newark, N.J., New York City, N.Y., Perth Amboy, N.J., Philadelphia, Pa., Rome, N.Y., and Troy, N.Y.
 The delegates discussed variations on a name for the group, and settled on Ukrainian American Veterans.
 A Constitution and By-Laws was adopted.
 A National Commander and National Executive Board were elected to lead the organization.
 Various resolutions were adopted, and it was decided that subsequent conventions would be held on an annual basis.

-Membership eligibility requirements
+Membership

 Any person of Ukrainian heritage or descent shall be eligible for membership in the Ukrainian American Veterans, if such person has served in the Armed Forces of the United States and has been honorably discharged.
 Any person who is not of Ukrainian descent, but who meets other requirements of eligibility and is married to a person of Ukrainian descent will be eligible for full membership in the UAV.